raspberrypilearning/editor-hello-world/en/step_16.md

-<h2 class="c-project-heading--task">Sentence starter</h2>
+<h2 class="c-project-heading--task">Over to you</h2>

 --- task ---

-Add more `print` lines to your code.
-Here are some sentence starters that you can use:
+➡️ Practice adding more `print` lines to your code.

 --- /task ---

-Your code should look something like this.
+Here are some sentence starters that you can use:

 --- code ---
 ---